bryangottschalk/aws-connect-vanity-converter/README.md

 ## Architecture Diagram

+View the application architure at this link: https://drive.google.com/file/d/1s6ENIEZDaD51v2_frfEkOSr3I4floXx-/view?usp=sharing

+You can also open the .drawio file in the root directory from the draw.io website.

 ## Future Improvements

 - Consider re-writing iterative vanity number permutations algorithm to be recursive rather than iterative.
 This would make the function more terse but is not likely to improve time complexity.
 A recursive algorithm could be achieved through depth first search.